 Before we start: have you ever heard about the Westerborkpad?

-In The Netherlands, there are multiple long-distance trails, and the Pieterpad (form Pieterburen in the north to the Mount Saint Peter near Maastricht) is probably the most well-known.
+In The Netherlands, there are multiple long-distance trails, and the Pieterpad (from Pieterburen in the north to Mount Saint Peter near Maastricht) is probably the most well-known.
 The Westerborkpad is also a long-distance trail and it has a very sad history.
 In World War II, Jews were round-up at the Hollandic Theatre in Amsterdam, and they were deported by train to Camp Westerbork.
 Westerbork was a transit camp, and most of the Jews were deported to concentration camps like Auschwitz and Sobibor.
 The Westerborkpad is a trail that follows the train tracks and is 342 kilometers long.
 During this self-guided walking tour in Amsterdam, you’ll hike a little bit of this historic trail.

 Start: walk from Central Station to the canals

 The walking tour starts at Amsterdam Central Station.
 Go to the right and pass the Ibis Hotel.
 You’ll notice lots and lots of bicycles.
 Look out for the white and red stickers that will lead the way.
 You will see them often on traffic signs or street lights and they’re very easy to spot.
 Before you know it, you’ll see the first canals, like the Singel and the Brouwersgracht.

 The stickers will lead the way and you’ll wander through many historic streets and follow the canals.
 Amsterdam is a gorgeous city, make sure to check out the architecture of the canal houses.
 A lot of them have been built in the 17th or 18th century.
 At some of the houses you will see something like MDCCX, these are Roman Numbers, and they tell you when the house was built.
 In this case, it would be in 1710.